chiaraco/HABiC/README.md

 # example : you can access to the predictions of 'ExtSet.1'with:
 pred['ExtSet.1]

-# then, performances function allows to evaluate prediction perfomance if the true class is known:
+# then, 'performances' function allows to evaluate prediction performance if the true class is known:

 perf = performances(Yext1,pred['ExtSet.1'], metr='MCC')
 # available metrics : 'MCC' (Matthews correlation coefficient), 'ACC' (accuracy score), 'AUC' (area under the ROC curve)